Phiwe-Deluca/Phiwe-Deluca/README.md

 ### 🐚 Let's Build Beautiful Things

-If you're into designing expressive, mood-rich, soul-coded apps—or if you just wanna vibe with jungle palettes and spiritual buttons—I’m your person.
+If you're into designing expressive, mood-rich, soul-coded apps or if you just wanna vibe with jungle palettes and spiritual buttons I’m your person.

 📬 Reach out or collab at: **tshepisomoloi78@gmail.com**
 💫 Stay magical, stay intentional. *Code like the vibes depend on it.* — Simphiwe 🐆🌺💻